 Explaining asthma to your child

-The words you use to explain things or way you answer your child’s questions will depend on their age and the stage they’re at.
+The words you use to explain things or the way you answer your child’s questions will depend on their age and the stage they’re at.
 Here are some simple examples to get you started – you can change them depending on what your child asks and what you think they’ll understand.

 “What is asthma?”

 Your asthma means sometimes the little tubes that take air into your lungs don’t work very well.
 Think of a straw.
 You can usually suck through lots of air.
-But if you hold the straw so the hole is narrower, then you can’t through suck as much air.
+But if you hold the straw so the hole is narrower, then you can’t suck through as much air.
 That’s what it’s like for people with asthma.

 “What is an asthma attack?”

 An asthma attack is when your asthma makes you very poorly and you can’t get enough air into your lungs.
 Do you remember when you were unwell at Uncle Mark’s / at the park?
 You had an asthma attack.
-You were wheezing / coughing / you couldn’t talk properly / you had a tummy ache.
+You were wheezing / coughing / you couldn’t talk very well / you had a tummy ache.